-It’s a right which is awarded to the inventor of the national government that authorizes the inventor to stop people from selling, manufacturing or using their invention for a specified period.
+It is a right that is awarded to the inventor of the national government that authorizes the inventor to stop people from selling, manufacturing, or using their invention for a specified period.

-The US patent system has been designed to promote devices which are distinct and encourage society.
+The US patent system has been designed to promote devices that are distinct and encourage society.
 There are 3 distinct classes of patents:

 - Utility patent — The most common kind of patent for new machines, chemicals, manufacturing procedures.
 The patent coverage is for the usefulness or usage of this item.

 - Design patent — Protects the layout of objects manufactured either the ornamentation or general design.